trevbook/neural-needle-drop/DEVLOG.md

 ### Jan.
 22nd, 2023
 - Spent some time trying to benchmark and speed up the neural search.
 Got things down to ~3sec for total search time (down from 13 seconds; one of these things was just a leftover "sleep for 5 seconds" statement, so I really dropped it from 8sec --> 3sec)

+### Jan.
+23rd, 2023
+- Creating the `enriched_video_details` table within the MySQL database
+- Incorporated filters into the Search App Prototype